SATIADENNIS/ONS-CORE/README.md

 Support
 -------

-Onest Core bugs can be reported directly to the [issue tracker](https://github.com/Onest-io/ONS-CORE/issues).
+LocalCent Core bugs can be reported directly to the [issue tracker](https://github.com/LocalCent-io/USD-CORE/issues).

-Onest UI bugs should be reported to the [UI issue tracker](https://github.com/Onest-io/ONS-CORE/issues)
+LocalCent UI bugs should be reported to the [UI issue tracker](https://github.com/LocalCent-io/USD-CORE/issues)

 Using the API